ghowland/api-directory/README.md

 # api-directory
 Python library to configure how to access an API, like if it was a file system directory structure

-This is a planned project.
+This is a planned project (Work In Progress).

 This project will be a base library for 2 other projects: